timshnayder/projects/16BitSoftwareOnly/README.md

 # 16 BIT S/W ONLY
 ### https://dmoj.ca/problem/16bitswonly

-One day you woke up, finding yourself back in 1992.
-It would seem that the gypsy wife of the wizened old monk whose voodoo shop you smash up every day after school has cast a spell on you.

 Early in the production process of the 80386, Intel discovered a fatal bug in the processor, which they of course fixed.
 The bug involved errors when performing 32-bit multiplication.
 But by the time they fixed the issue, a number of processors were already produced, and they decided that it would be a shame to throw them all out.
 It was decided that these processors would be sold at a reduced price with the tag 16 BIT S/W ONLY (16 bit software only).
 Conversely, the newer processors which don't have the bug instead have two sigmas (ΣΣ) stamped on.
 We will call them DOUBLE SIGMA processors.